Genisenko/final-project/README.md

 ### 2nd Commit
 Today I finished the skeletons of Sign In and Sing Up pages & now I'm trying to implement the logic of Sign In.

+### 3rd Commit
+I started with the logic of Sign In, I'm having troubles & feeling very lost.
+This weekend I will try to watch classes, videos or read some content to try to make my mind more clear.

+## Day 2 |
+### 1st Commit